liudaizong/liudaizong.github.io/_pages/about.md

 * Computer vision (video analysis, action recognition, 3-D scene understanding, etc)
 * AI security (Adversarial robustness, backdoor attack)

+**We are always actively recruiting interns and prospective graduate students!
+Welcome to contact me with your detailed CV!**

 Latest News
 ======
 * [2025/09] I will serve as an Area Chair for ICLR 2026!